krusoadi/PEP_V2/README.md

 The versions of these libraries are in the dependency graph (or [here](requirements.txt))

+The Python version used for developing: Python 3.11.3

 ### Logo
 The logo was created with [Onlinelogomaker](https://www.onlinelogomaker.com/),and the pictures are made with [DALL-E 2.0](https://openai.com/dall-e-2).